devdigital/WebApi2TestServer/README.md

 install-package WebApi2TestServer
 ```

-The package provides a `TestServerFactory` which creates a Microsoft.Owin.Testing `TestServer`.
+The package provides an abstract `TestServerFactory` which creates a Microsoft.Owin.Testing `TestServer`.
 It allows you to register types and instances via a builder pattern.

 These registrations are then passed to a startup class that you define.
 You should register these types and instances with your IoC container (see below).

 > Note in this example we will use Autofac as our IoC container, but you can use any container.
 With Autofac, the last regsitration wins, so we just
 have to ensure that the registrations that are passed to our startup class are registered *after* our standard production registrations.

 First, we implement `ITestStartup`.
 This requires a single method implementation which receives the registrations.
 Here, we convert the registrations to a domain equivalent, and pass them onto a custom bootstrapper:

 ```